Kaosma/Parking/Uppgift 3/README.md

 ## Limitations
 - Hot reload between user and admin is not implemented
 - Login a bit too complicated for users since id is currently used for that
-- Statistics not updated dynamically
+- User is currently not able to change it's own information

 ## Installation
 Clone the repository: